RangeSAM: On the Potential of Visual Foundation Models for Range-View represented LiDAR segmentation: Introduction

 \section{Introduction}

-Reconstructing urban scenes along with its 2D and 3D semantics is an important task in computer vision with numerous applications.
-In the context of creating a photorealistic simulator for autonomous systems like self-driving vehicles, drones, mobile robots, etc.---it becomes crucial to holistically represent all aspects of the scene relevant to driving.
-This includes tasks such as synthesizing images from interpolated and extrapolated viewpoints in real-time, reconstructing 2D and 3D semantics, generating depth information, and tracking dynamic objects.
-Among these perception tasks, semantic segmentation of LiDAR point clouds is fundamental, enabling real-time differentiation between vehicles, road signs, pedestrians, and infrastructure.
-In recent years, research has focused on voxel- and point-based segmentation methods \cite{ptv1, ptv2, ptv3, Cylinder3D, PVKD, SPVNAS}.
-While these approaches achieve strong performance, they impose substantial computational and memory costs on large-scale outdoor LiDAR data \cite{PointNetPlusPlus,PointConv, PointASNL, DynGraphCNN, graphattentionnetworks, JSIS3D, 3D-MPA, KPConvFA, PointNet} and are challenged by the irregular, unordered nature of point clouds, which complicates efficient processing and network design.
-In contrast, range-view segmentation \cite{RangeFormer, RangeSeg, RangeViT, RangeNet++, FrustumPointNets}, projecting the 3D point cloud into a dense 2D image-like representation offers an attractive alternative.
-It enables reuse of mature 2D semantic segmentation models, reduces memory footprint, and supports faster inference.
-Despite these advantages, range-view methods have often been overlooked or deemed inferior due to earlier limitations in handling occlusions, resolution loss, and limited context modeling.
-Recent advances in deep learning, including attention mechanisms \cite{attention}, multi-scale fusion strategies \cite{zhao2025multiscalefusionobjectrepresentation}, and context-aware architectures \cite{ContextAwareML}, invite a reassessment of the range-view paradigm.
-We propose \emph{RangeSAM}, which utilizes \emph{vision foundation models}, specifically Segment Anything Model 2 (SAM2)~\cite{SAM2}, to segment a range view representation (see Figure~\ref{fig:pipeline}).
-By employing the SAM2 encoder, we effectively segment the range view representation, resulting in a refined segmented point cloud.
-RangeSAM not only inherits the robust \emph{zero-shot capabilities of SAM2} for 2D scene understanding but also extends these benefits to the 3D representation through segmentation in the range view representation.
-Our methodology encompasses a range-projecting pre-processing step that transforms unordered LiDAR scans into a range view representation, followed by an novel multi-component model architecture that incorporates Receptive Field Blocks~\cite{ReceptiveFieldBlock} to improve segmentation accuracy.
-We also implement effective postprocessing techniques, including label propagation via $k$-NN interpolation, to ensure high-quality segmentation results on dense datasets.
-The model's training is guided by a composite loss function that addresses class imbalance and promotes accurate boundary delineation.
-Our main contributions can be summarized as follows: \begin{itemize} \item We introduce RangeSAM, the first LiDAR point cloud segmentation framework that lifts knowledge of SAM2 to segment a point cloud utilizing range-view representation derived from unordered LiDAR scans (see Figure~\ref{fig:pipeline}). \item Our multi-component encoder architecture leverages the pretrained Hiera backbone, incorporating a Stem module for tensor transformation, a novel embedding matrix to enhance feature sensitivity, and Hiera blocks that utilize both localized and global Multi-Head Attention mechanisms (see Figure~\ref{fig:pipeline_detail}). \item We present the experimental results obtained using our proposed RangeSAM methodology, which demonstrates competitive performance on the SemanticKITTI benchmark~\cite{semKitti1}, achieving results comparable to state-of-the-art methods in the field. \end{itemize}
+Reconstructing urban scenes with 2D and 3D semantics is crucial for autonomous systems (vehicles, drones, robots), requiring real-time viewpoint synthesis, semantic segmentation, depth generation, and dynamic object tracking.
+Among these, LiDAR point cloud semantic segmentation is fundamental for differentiating vehicles, pedestrians, road signs, and infrastructure.
+Recent research focuses on voxel- and point-based methods \cite{ptv1, ptv2, ptv3, Cylinder3D, PVKD, SPVNAS}, which achieve strong performance but impose substantial computational and memory costs on large-scale outdoor data \cite{PointNetPlusPlus,PointConv, PointASNL, DynGraphCNN, graphattentionnetworks, JSIS3D, 3D-MPA, KPConvFA, PointNet} and struggle with irregular, unordered point clouds.
+In contrast, range-view segmentation \cite{RangeFormer, RangeSeg, RangeViT, RangeNet++, FrustumPointNets} projects 3D point clouds into dense 2D representations, enabling reuse of mature 2D models with reduced memory and faster inference.
+Though previously overlooked due to limitations in handling occlusions and resolution loss, recent advances in attention mechanisms \cite{attention}, multi-scale fusion \cite{zhao2025multiscalefusionobjectrepresentation}, and context-aware architectures \cite{ContextAwareML} warrant reassessing the range-view paradigm.
+We propose \emph{RangeSAM}, which adapts the Segment Anything Model 2 (SAM2) \cite{SAM2} for range-view LiDAR segmentation (Figure \ref{fig:pipeline_detail}).
+Our approach leverages SAM2's robust \emph{zero-shot capabilities} for 2D understanding and extends them to 3D via range-view representation.
+The methodology includes: (1) range projection preprocessing to transform unordered LiDAR scans, (2) a multi-component architecture incorporating Receptive Field Blocks~\cite{ReceptiveFieldBlock}, (3) postprocessing with \emph{k}-NN label propagation, and (4) a composite loss function addressing class imbalance and boundary accuracy.
+Our main contributions are: \begin{itemize} \item We introduce RangeSAM, the first framework adapting SAM2 for LiDAR point cloud segmentation via range-view representations. \item We have designed a multi-component encoder architecture with a pretrained Hiera backbone, custom Stem module, novel embedding matrix, and Hiera blocks utilizing localized and global Multi-Head Attention (Figure~\ref{fig:pipeline_detail}). \item We demonstrate competitive performance on SemanticKITTI~\cite{semKitti1}, validating our approach's viability, and conduct ablation studies on training strategies and data augmentation. \end{itemize}